 Below are some tips for starting a relationship with someone who has completed holistic outpatient alcohol treatment, has been sober for at least one year and feels they are ready to date.

 Take Things Slowly

 Jumping headfirst into any relationship is not a good idea because you still have a lot to learn about each other.
 You need to take things especially slow when dating someone in recovery.
 Even a year after rehab in Phoenix AZ, people are still recovering mentally and physically from their addiction and learning essential coping strategies.

 Accept the Consequences

 People in recovery are not just dealing with their addiction but also the factors that led them to this point.
 With this mind, your partner may have mental illness, unresolved trauma or other things in their past they are trying to heal.
 As a result of their addiction, they may also have serious financial troubles, a criminal record or limited contact with their children.

-By entering a relationship with someone in recovery, you must be ready to accept these consequences.
+By dating an alcoholic recovery, you must be ready to accept these consequences.
 The addiction is not entirely in the past, therefore, you will feel some of the ramifications in your current relationship.
 Past mistakes do not need to be a deal breaker, but they should not be ignored either.

 Educate Yourself on Addiction